FREQUENTLY ASKED QUESTIONS

 How do I sign up to conduct research?

 Contact the professor whose lab you would like to work in.
 If they accept you as a research assistant or are willing to sponsor your project, they will put you on their list of approved RAs.
-You will then be automatically enrolled by an academic advisor by the end of the 3rd week of the quarter.
+You will then be automatically enrolled by our enrollment manager by the end of the 3rd week of the quarter.

 Course and Major Questions